rgmacedo/rgmacedo.github.io/_pages/about.md

 I am a researcher at HASLab INESC TEC and a 3rd year PhD student at University of Minho, advised by [Prof. João Paulo](https://jtpaulo.github.io/) and [Prof. José Pereira](https://haslab.uminho.pt/jop).
 My research interests include local and distributed storage systems, with particular focus in Software-Defined Storage, programmable and distributed storage, and kernel-/user-space storage technologies.
-Currently, I am working on a Software-Defined Storage data plane system to improve performance isolation, fairness, and QoS over complex I/O stacks.
+Currently, I am working on a Software-Defined Storage data plane framework for enforcing end-to-end performance policies in complex storage infrastructures.

+***

 Recent News
 ===

+***

 Education